anfiquehussain/Freelance-Marketplace-Django/README.md

 Testing Framework
 The project uses the Django testing framework for unit tests, integration tests, and functional tests.
 It provides a comprehensive set of tools for writing and running tests to ensure

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Contact
-For any queries or further assistance, please contact [Anfique Hussain](mailto:anfiquehussain1@example.com).
+For any queries or further assistance, please contact [Anfique Hussain V](mailto:anfiquehussain1@example.com).